jasonlienardi/tp/docs/DeveloperGuide.md

 - `Parser`: Parses user input
 - `User`: Handles user input and stores the `Exercise`, `Drink`, `Meal`, and `Water` created by user
 - `Date`: Handles user's local machine date
-- `Exercise`: Exercises completed and its duration created by user
+- `ExerciseList`: Exercises completed and its duration created by user
-- `Drink`: Drinks intake and its nutritional values created by user
+- `DrinkList`: Drinks intake (including water) and its nutritional values created by user
-- `Meal`: Meals intake and its nutritional values created by user
+- `MealList`: Meals intake and its nutritional values created by user
-- `Water`: Water intake created by user

 ### Ui Component
 #### Sequence Diagram